HILOK/DCS_NOTAM/README.md

 ## DCS World - NOTAM

-Notice to Airmen: A written notification issued to pilots before flight concerning the establishment, conditions or change in any aeronautical facility, service, procedure or hazard, the timely knowledge of which may be essential to personnel and systems concerned with flight operations.
+Notice to Airmen, NOTAM, are a written notification issued to pilots before flight concerning the establishment, conditions or change in any aeronautical facility, service, procedure, or any hazard, the timely knowledge of which may be essential to personnel and systems concerned with flight operations.

 **Why?**
-Because in my opinion it is preferable to know your options during planning time, i.e. what works and to what extent, instead of having to find out the hard way: over the target area after 1.5 h mission time (or trial & error).
+Because in my opinion it is preferable to know your options during planning time, i.e. what works in DCS and to which extent, instead of having to find out the hard way: over the target area after 1.5 h mission tim, or through trial & error.

 **Is it realistic?**
 Not only is the study of NOTAM part of any real life briefing, but in DCS World it may have the added value of preventing one from running into odd quirks during a mission.
-In a way, NOTAM might even make DCS quirks look like a realistic part of the simulation.
+In some way, NOTAM could even make DCS quirks look like a realistic part of the simulation.
+The "simulation" of aircraft systems and ground facilities sometimes not working, as in real life.

 **How is this different from a bug list?**
 A bug list features all things that remain to be corrected, f.ex. graphical issues, omissions etc. This is not the idea of NOTAM.
 Also the presentation here is more systematic than ED's bugs sections.